Computations of HOMFLY homology: Introduction

+Note that there is one alternating knot $11a_{263}$ that is KR-thick, as pointed out in \cite{Ras07}.
+This is in contrast to the fact that alternating knots are necessarily homologically thin for Khovanov homology \cite{Lee:2005} and for knot Floer homology \cite{OS:2003}.
+More observations on the results are given in \Cref{sec:observations}.
+We also suggest Chandler and Gorsky's paper \cite{CG22} where they use our results to further study the structures of the HOMFLY homologies, and computes the $S$-invariant and compares it to the $sl(N)$ concordance invariants.

 This paper is organized as follows.
-In \Cref{sec:prelim}, we review the definition of the reduced HOMFLY homology $\Hbar(L)$ given by Rasmussen in \cite{Ras15}.
-We also recall several important properties of $\Hbar(L)$ which are essential in proving the finiteness of the algorithm.
-In \Cref{sec:algo} we describe the proposed algorithm, and in \Cref{sec:comptuations} we discuss the computational results.
-Finally in \Cref{sec:future} we discuss future prospects, regarding the conjecture of \cite{DGR} and the homology $\Hbar(D)$ for general link diagrams.
+In \Cref{sec:prelim}, we review the definition of the reduced HOMFLY homology $\H(L)$.
+In \Cref{sec:algo} we describe the proposed algorithm, and in \Cref{sec:comptuations} we discuss the actual computation.
+Finally in \Cref{sec:observations} we give more observations on the computational results.